Quantum Error Correction for Beginners

-This is due to the fact that erasure errors have known locations.
-Consequently error detection is sufficient to perform full correction, in contrast to non-erasure errors where the location is unknown.
+This is due to the fact that via the identification of the loss event, these errors subsequently have known locations.
+Consequently error detection is sufficient to perform full correction, in contrast to the error channels we have already considered where in general the location is unknown.

-A second method for loss correction is related to systems that have high loss rates compared to systematic and environmental errors.
-The most prevalent in optical systems.
+A second method for loss correction is related to systems that have high loss rates compared to systematic and environmental errors, for example in optical systems.
 Due to the high mobility of single photons and their relative immunity to environmental interactions, loss is a major error channel that generally dominates over other error sources.
 The use of error detection and correction codes for photon loss is undesirable due to the need for non-demolition detection of the lost qubit.
-While techniques exist for measuring the presence or absence of a photon without direct detection have been developed and implemented~\cite{POWBR04}, they require multiple ancilla photons and controlled interactions.
-Ultimately it is more desirable to redesign the loss correction code such that it can be employed directly with photo-detection rather than more complicated non-demolition techniques.
+While techniques for measuring the presence or absence of a photon without direct detection have been developed and implemented~\cite{POWBR04}, they require multiple ancilla photons and controlled interactions.
+Ultimately it is may be more desirable to redesign the loss correction code such that it can be employed directly with photo-detection rather than more complicated non-demolition techniques~\cite{YNM06}.